cyclonephp/cyclone/examples/basecontroller/README.txt

-You have installed the hello-world example of CyclonePHP.
+The installed example demonstrates how to extend and use the \cyclone\request\BaseController class in your applications.

 This example assumes that the default route is set up, so please check your index.php if it contains the following route definition: